 Innovators in Sculpture is a revision of Art History through Innovators: Sculpture, a 12-part series on Medium.com that was published in mid-2015.
 Here’s what an engineer, a musician, a philosopher, and a sculptor said about the series:

 The inspiration for these surveys

 I’m a passionate amateur, not an academic.
 I write on art because I love looking at art, and thinking about art, and helping other people have a blast looking at it, too.
 So back in 2003, I offered 8 hours of lectures whose working title was the “Crash Cruise Course.”
 It was a survey aimed at people who didn’t know much about art, but who were vacationing at places with fantastic works and wanted to be able to appreciate them.

 In 2008, I gave an evolved version of part of the survey at the Quent Cordair Arts Cruise on Voyager of the Seas.
 Soon afterwards, I transformed the survey into walking tours of the Metropolitan Museum of Art that covered 5,000 years of painting and sculpture in 2 hours each.

 Seeing art in its three-dimensional, full-color glory is the most enthralling way to do the survey, and Innovators in Sculpture includes notes for those who visit the MMA.
 But for armchair art historians or those who want to brush up before they arrive at the MMA, the book also includes hundreds of full-color images, including images of many fabulous works that aren’t at the MMA.

-If you’d prefer to hear me deliver Innovators in Sculpture live at the Metropolitan Museum of Art, email me.
-The price is $500; you may bring up to 9 guests.
+If you’d prefer to hear me deliver Innovators in Sculpture live at the Metropolitan Museum of Art, see details here.